samyak19098/Billboard-Hit-Prediction/README.md

 ```
 <br/>
 ### 2.Low-Level-Classification
 Model training and testing codes are in 'training.py' and 'testing.py' respectively.
 Pickled models are saved in the 'plots' folder.
-Loss plot and confusion matrix plots are in the 'plots' folder
+Loss plot and confusion matrix plots are in the 'plots' folder.<br/>
 To load model:
 ```python
 model = AudioClassifier()